 I am so incredibly grateful to new mom, expert cruiser, and Have Baby Will Travel reader Melissa for sharing these fabulous cruise tips with us!
 We are T-minus 1.5 sleeps from our latest WDW adventure, so I may have left it a bit late to prepare.
 We are all very excited for our first cruise, and these tips I’m sure would transfer to any family-friendly cruise line.
 My favourite might just be tip #12.
 Bon Voyage!

-I have traveled on a few cruises, including Disney and here are my tips!
-You will have a wonderful time.
+I have traveled on a few cruises, including Disney and here are my tips for a Disney cruise – you will have a wonderful time!

 1) Get to the ship early.
 Sure, the ship probably leaves late afternoon but boarding on some ships can take place early.
 Arriving around noon will make sure that you can get on board, eat and rest or do a little investigating before you need to do ‘the drill’.
 Checking in with Disney is even fun at the departure port so take your time, arrive early and enjoy.